 Why the Translation of Discharge Information is So Difficult

-Generic discharge information handouts are not the solution and neither are oral instructions.
+Generic discharge information handouts are not the solution and neither is oral instructions.
 Medical facilities should provide access to written hospital discharge instructions in the language spoken and read by the patient.
 Most hospitals have a written translation policy for select hospital documents like consent forms, but discharge instructions are not guaranteed at every hospital.

 Machine translation is another flawed solution.
 Machine translation options, such as Google Translate, that may be available to medical professionals can lead to errors.
 Complicated instructions and medical jargon can be difficult to translate properly using machine translation.
 Only a skilled medical translator who is familiar with both languages can safely translate this type of medical information.